If Your Feelings About The Queen’s Death Are Complicated, That's OK

 People scrambling to disprove Anya and others who have publicly chosen not to mourn at this time, have been confronted with the very real truths within these history books (many of which we didn’t get to learn in school).
 As Farooq Kperogi at Kennesaw State University told CNN.
 "The Queen's legacy started in colonialism and is still wrapped in it.
 It used to be said that the sun did not set over the British empire.
 No amount of compassion or sympathy that her death has generated can wipe that away.”

-Right now, maybe the most uncomfortable truth of all this is that people in this country will still feel sad knowing all this — yes, some Black and brown folks, too.
+Right now, maybe the most uncomfortable truth of all this is that people around the world will still feel sad knowing all this — yes, some Black and brown folks, too.
 For the most part, I’ve been happy to leave people to mourn in the way they see fit.
 Not everyone will agree with this approach.

 Advertisement

-So no, the national mood isn’t unified, but, right now, we’re all in mourning.
+So no, the mood isn’t unified, but, right now, we’re all in mourning.